NVIDIA/NeMo/README.md

 file to use for prompt learning purposes.
 The `prompt_learning` parameter must be included in `stages` to run the prompt learning pipeline.
 To prompt learning on `squad` task, set `prompt_learning` parameter to `gpt3/squad`, which can be found in `conf/prompt_learning/gpt3/squad.yaml`.
-The tool currently support P-tuning technique only.
+The tool currently supports P-tuning technique only.

 ##### 5.10.1.1.
 Common
 <a id="markdown-common" name="common"></a>